 Can Refractive Lens Exchange Be Reversed?

 RLE surgery cannot be reversed.
-Since the natural eye lens is removed, it cannot be put back in.
+Since the natural lens of the eye is removed, it cannot be replaced.
 However, know that complications from RLE are rare.

 How Long Do Intraocular Lenses Last?